SamWindell/samwindell.github.io/index.md

 <img class="avatar" src="/assets/images/me.webp">

 Hi, welcome to my website.
 I'm a software developer from the UK.
-My main project and work is [FrozenPlain](https://frozenplain.com).
+My main projects are [FrozenPlain](https://frozenplain.com) and [Floe](https://floe.audio).

-I use this place to share things that I think are interesting.
-It's also a collection of my evolving ideas: my posts here aren't necessarily immutable, final publications.

-My interests include low-level software development, music, sound-design and ancient philosophy.
-I believe in doing things thoughtfully, ethically and building things that last.
+I occasionally write about coding, music and philosophy.
+I believe in doing working thoughtfully, ethically and building things that last.

 ---